berestovskyy/prefs/macOS-Mojave.md

 System Preferences > Notifications
 ----------------------------------

-Do Not Disturb panel:
+`Do Not Disturb` panel:

 * From `22:00` to `08:00`
-* When display is sleeping
+* When the display is sleeping

 System Preferences > Displays
 -----------------------------